Skip to main content

 A resource for anyone who is injecting tablet medications (pills) and would like to do so more safely.

-Safer Injecting Brochure
+Safer Injecting brochure

 Two page information sheet

-Safer Smoking Brochure
+Safer Smoking brochure

 SmartSexResource is a provincial sexual health website, offering comprehensive information, education and resources on sexually transmitted infections, trends and more.